o3de/o3de.org/content/docs/contributing/to-docs/submit-a-pr.md

 Before submitting a PR, ensure your contributions meet the guidelines below:

 * Files in the PR are placed in the proper directories.
-See [O3DE Docs Structure](/docs/contributing/to-docs/o3de-docs-structure).
+Refer to [O3DE Docs Structure](/docs/contributing/to-docs/o3de-docs-structure).
 * Contributions adhere to the O3DE Documentation style.
-See [O3DE Documentation Contribution Style Guide](/docs/contributing/to-docs/style-guide).
+Refer to [O3DE Documentation Contribution Style Guide](/docs/contributing/to-docs/style-guide).
 * Contributions use O3DE terms correctly.
-See [O3DE Documentation Terminology](/docs/contributing/to-docs/style-guide).
+Refer to [O3DE Documentation Terminology](/docs/contributing/to-docs/style-guide).
 * All commits in the PR have a proper *DCO sign-off*.
-See [Commit your changes](#commit-your-changes) below.
+Refer to [Commit your changes](#commit-your-changes) below.

 * The PR only contains commits and changes you want reviewed for the PR.
 * If the PR has a related issue, the issue number is part of the PR title.